 Lewes, in south-eastern England, is the place where Guy Fawkes Day’s celebration has a particularly local aspect, including 6 bonfire societies all celebrating the 5th in different parts of the town, all with their own rituals, costumes, fire sites, and fireworks.

-Do you have any interesting or fun facts about Guy Fawkes that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Guy Fawkes?
+Share them in the comments below!